 Crackington Haven Beach

-Due to its popularity in the summer and the small size of the village, the beach can become quite congested with surfers and bathers alike.
+Due to its popularity in the summer and the small size of the village, Crackington Haven beach can become quite congested with surfers and bathers alike.
 However, there are walks along the coastal path that will take you away from the sand and surf.

 Dogs: Dog ban in place from Easter Day to October 1st.

 Usually smaller (2ft) than Widemouth, so good on big days.
 Rights and lefts peeling into the rip.
 Waves can be steep at low tide (closeout) or spilling at mid tide, breaking on reef or sand.

-Suitable for: Beginners through to experienced surfers.Dangers: Rocks left and right, experienced surfers can use river to enter water.Tides: Surfable at Mid tide only.
-Wind: E/SE offshore.
+Suitable for: Beginners through to experienced surfers.Dangers: Rocks left and right, experienced surfers can use the river to enter the water.